Interior, Architectural and Spatial Design MA (eca)

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

-To successfully engage and complete this programme students will be expected to do the following;
+To successfully engage and complete this programme, we expect students to do the following:

-Use a significant range of forefront professional skill, techniques, practices and materials conceive, develop, and resolve original detailed designs for the adaptation of an aspect of a given interior.
+- Use a significant range of forefront professional skill, techniques, practices and materials to conceive, develop, and resolve original detailed designs for the adaptation of an aspect of a given interior.

-Using autonomy and judgement, compose in text a critically constructed, original and personal definition of ‘the interior’
+- Using autonomy and judgement, write a critically constructed, original and personal definition of ‘the interior’.